Plant Nutrients and Their Roles

 Nickel is a component of the urease enzyme and is, therefore, necessary for the conversion of urea to ammonia in plant tissue, making it important in [lant nitrogen metabolism.

 Nickel deficiency has been observed in some nursery plants and tree crops.
-Affected trees develop mouse-ear, a condition marked by small, curled leaves and stunted growth.
+Affected trees develop mouse-ear, marked by small, curled leaves and stunted growth.
 No nickel deficiencies have been observed under crop growing conditions, but in crop research settings, agricultural scientists have reproduced deficiency symptoms such as chlorosis of young leaves.

 Copper